spring-attic/reactive-streams-commons/README.md

 # reactive-streams-commons
-A Repository for standard simple Reactive Extensions Implementations of Reactive Stream that are not tied to scheduling nor queueing.
+A Repository for commons utilities implementations for Reactive Streams that are not tied to scheduling nor queueing.

 ## Supported datasources